anchanareghu/Notes-App/README.md

 # Notes App

-Welcome to the Notes App, an Android application built with Kotlin, Jetpack Compose, and Room Database.
+An Android Notes application built with Kotlin, Jetpack Compose, and Room Database.
 This app allows users to create, edit, and delete notes efficiently.

 ## Features